The following information can be found on this page:

 Definition: All athletic scholarship or non-scholarship students listed as participants on a varsity athletic team as of the first scheduled contest (with multi-sport athletes counted once).

 Explanation: A head count of students who, as of the day of a varsity team's first scheduled contest: (a) are listed by the institution on the varsity team's roster; (b) receive athletic student aid; or (c) practice with the varsity team and receive coaching from one or more varsity coaches.
 A student who satisfies one or more of these criteria is a participant, including a student on a team the institution designates or defines as junior varsity, freshman, or novice, or a student withheld from competition to preserve eligibility (i.e., a redshirt), or for academic, medical, or other reasons.
 This includes fifth-year team members who have already received a bachelor's degree.
 Participants who participate in multiple sports during the same academic year are counted only once (e.g., an individual participating in indoor track and cross country).
-(From EADA; From NCAA Financial Reports for U.S. Military Academy and U.S. Air Force Academy, when made publicly available.)
+(Starting with 2024 data, headcounts come from the NCAA MFRS reports for public schools, to provide consistency of source with the financial data.
+For private schools, the source is EADA.
+Previously, all headcounts came from either the NCAA or EADA for all schools.)

 YEAR: